brevzin/cpp_proposals/2996_reflection/reflection.md

 * [#.#]{.pnum} For every parameter `p` of type `info`, `is_type(p)` is `true`.
 * [#.#]{.pnum} For every parameter `r` whose type is constrained on `reflection_range`, `ranges::all_of(r, is_type)` is `true`.

-[#]{.pnum} Unless otherwise specified, each function and function template describe in this clause has the following behavior based on the the signature of that function or function template.
+[#]{.pnum} Unless otherwise specified, each function and function template described in this clause has the following behavior based on the signature of that function or function template.
 [The associated class template need not be instantiated.]{.note}

 <table>
 <tr><th>Signature</th><th>*Returns*</th></tr>